zkinnovation/Safe-zksync/README.md

 To run the scripts to deploy and execute the contracts, use the `zksync-deploy` command:

-- `yarn hardhat deploy-zksync --script deploy-factory.ts`: deploys the factory contract
+- `yarn hardhat deploy-zksync --script deploy-deployAll.ts`: deploys the factory contract
-- `yarn hardhat deploy-zksync --script deploy-multisig.ts`: deploys a multisig wallet and executes a transaction.
+- `yarn hardhat deploy-zksync --script deploy-deloyAll.ts`: deploys a multisig wallet and executes a transaction.

 ## Support